smc4/smc4.github.io/_posts/2019-11-13-project-proposal.md

 Also, my computer would not allow me to do 1300x730 pixels, so the closest I could get was 1300x731 pixels.

 ![Proposal Slide](/img/CS 103 project proposal.jpg){: .center-block :}

+Updates Materials: small pieces of green, blue, and red felt